-R&D is an option in which you invest to learn if some product/process works better than what exists today.
+R&D is a REAL OPTION in which you invest to learn if some product/process works better than what exists today.
 You win if the R&D pays off.
 You learn something even if R&D shows your new product/process fails.
 You know this approach does not work so you should try another.